Guy Kawasaki is one of the best brand experts and he was a keynote speaker at BRAND MINDS 2019.

-One of the successful strategies he used in his new role was the EvangeList, a mailing list that brought together all Apple fans around the world with the purpose to support and defend Apple’s products and brand image.
-At that time, it was an innovative approach which completely changed how organizations handled PR and communication.
+One of the successful strategies he used in his new role was the EvangeList, a mailing list that brought together all Apple fans around the world with the purpose to support and defending Apple’s products and brand image.
+At that time, it was an innovative approach that completely changed how organizations handled PR and communication.

 His honesty and transparency about Apple facilitated a lifelong relationship between the brand and its customers who became evangelists themselves.